Return to Learn 2021-2022

 This web page serves as a hub for updates.
 Here, you will find information on potential school schedule changes, meal service procedures, and how we plan to provide students with access to technology.
-It also includes information on athletics and activities, along with answers to frequently asked questions.
+It also includes information on athletics and activities.

 The situation surrounding COVID-19 is evolving with time.
 We will regularly update this page as our plans continue to take shape.
 We encourage you to keep checking back for the latest information.